SilexLab/Board/docs/template.md

-        icon        string  group icon (may be empty) color           string  fancy user rank color stuff (may be empty) lang_code       string  language code of the current language
+        icon        string  group icon (may be empty) color           string  fancy user rank color stuff (may be empty) lang_code       string  language code of the current language logged_in       bool    if the user is logged in true else false

 notification        array   contains possible notifications
     [#]             array   index